-For fixed soccer fields - under the new rules, each field must be served by at least one accessible route to the field of play.
-Designated or fixed seating, are required to have a firm, stable, outdoor route of travel, at least 44 inches wide, from the closest parking and any other element, amenity, or improvements to the most desirable, logical, and closest viewing area used by most spectators.
+- For fixed soccer fields, under the new rules, each field must be served by at least one accessible route to the field of play.
+Designated or fixed seating is required to have a firm, stable, outdoor route of travel, at least 44 inches wide, from the closest parking and any other element, amenity, or improvements to the most desirable, logical, and closest viewing area used by most spectators.

 Yelm Longmire Park